 Pull bed sheet down to the foot end of the bed.
-Suggest to the person who is transferring out of the bed, to face up and scoot to the end of the bed where the caregiver is positioned.
-Caregiver must place one hand over the knee of the individual, and the other hand under the outer shoulder of the person.
+Suggest to the person transferring to face up and move to the edge of the bed where the caregiver is positioned.
+Caregiver must place one hand over the knee and the other hand under the outer shoulder of the individual.

 Laying down to sitting up on the bed

-Pivot the person that is laying on the bed towards you, at the end of the transition the person should be sitting up at the side of the bed with their feet flat on the floor, facing the caregiver.
-Instruct the person being transferred from the bed to cross their arms over their chest to provide further stability while transferring out of the bed.
+Start by pivoting the person laying on the bed towards you.
+At the end of the transition the person should be sitting up at the side of the bed with their feet flat on the floor, facing the caregiver.
+Instruct the person being transferred to cross their arms over their chest to provide further stability.

 Reassess person's state of mind

-Make sure the individual is in a good state of mind after they are pivoted and seated on the side of the bed, to move on to the next step on how to transfer a person from a bed to a wheelchair.
+Make sure the individual is in a good state of mind after they are pivoted and seated on the side of the bed.
+Continue to the next step on how to transfer a person from a bed to a wheelchair.

 Positioning the wheelchair and seating position

 At this point, you can help the person put on their shoes so that once they are on the wheelchair, they are ready to ride.
-Caregiver should position wheelchair so that the seat is directly facing the person on the bed, this should allow the transfer to be smoother once the person is lifted from the bed and into the wheelchair.
+The wheelchair seat should be directly facing the person on the bed.
+This should allow the transfer to be smoother once the person is lifted from the bed and into the wheelchair.
 Make sure the brakes are engaged before moving on to the next step in the process.